CognitionGuidedSurgery/msml-gui/README.md

     License: GPLv3
     Version: 0.1prealpha

-@msml-gui@ provides an graphical interface for MSML/XML files.
+`msml-gui` provides an graphical interface for MSML/XML files.
 It allows the manipulation of workflow, variables, environment and scene definition.

 This program is really not finished.